 First class accommodation is available in the Cathedral Lodge.
 Its location immediately next to the Cathedral will make your stay an unforgettable occasion.
 Entry to the Cathedral is included in your stay, saving £12.50pp.

 A coffee kiosk in the south Precincts (seasonally, April ~ September) offers a wide range of snacks, sandwiches and beverages.
 Group hospitality is available in the Cathedral Lodge.

 Photography is permitted (except in the Crypt and during Services) – but for your own personal use only.
 Any commercial / stock library photography must be agreed in advance and is subject to a fee.

 Chaplains are on duty in the Cathedral at most times.
 A priest is always available, and any Cathedral official will help to locate him/her.

 Parking is not possible within the precincts except for a very few disabled parking spaces, by prior arrangement.
 The Cathedral is in the heart of Canterbury and there are several public car parks nearby.
 Canterbury is also served by three excellent Park & Ride services.
 For details, please see our Map & Directions page, or visit the Visit Canterbury website.

 Guide dogs, hearing dogs and assistance dogs are welcome in the Cathedral at all times.
-Water for dogs is available at the Welcome.
+Water for dogs is available at the Welcome Centre.
 Other dogs are welcome in the Cathedral grounds, but not Cathedral itself.